Familial Chylomicronemia Syndrome (FCS) Testing Program

 Program Overview

-In partnership with Ionis Pharmaceuticals, this program provides no-cost genetic testing for familial chylomicronemia syndrome (FCS), a genetic condition which is characterized by high plasma triglyceride levels resulting from improper breakdown of chylomicron lipoproteins by the LPL enzyme.
-No-cost FCS testing is available for patients with a clinical diagnosis of FCS and is being offered to residents of the US and Canada who meet testing eligibility criteria.
+In partnership with Ionis Pharmaceuticals, this program provides genetic testing for familial chylomicronemia syndrome (FCS), a genetic condition which is characterized by high plasma triglyceride levels resulting from improper breakdown of chylomicron lipoproteins by lipoprotein lipase (LPL).
+Sponsored FCS testing is available for patients who are suspecting to have FCS and is being offered to residents of the US and Canada who meet testing eligibility criteria (see inclusion criteria below).
 The test must be ordered by a qualified healthcare professional.

 Clinical Features